Skip to main content

 Let's run the math on the Backstreet Boys precedent.

-At 180,000 SkyMiles for a 2-ticket suite package, the implied value depends on what you benchmark against:
+At 180,000 SkyMiles for a 2-ticket shared-suite package, the implied value depends on what you benchmark against:

-On that math, 180,000 miles for a Sphere suite plus SKY360° Club is landing at roughly 2.0+ cents per mile.
-Meaningfully better than the flight-redemption baseline, with a ceiling you can't replicate on delta.com.
-For a member who would've burned miles on a domestic economy flight anyway, swapping into a Sphere package is a clean upgrade.
-(If you want the full CPP framework, our cents per point guide walks through the math.)
+As a sanity check, 180,000 miles for two seats in a shared suite plus SKY360° Club access pencils out somewhere in the 1.7 to 3+ cents-per-mile range, depending on what you would otherwise have paid for a comparable pair of seats.
+Even at the low end that clears the SkyMiles flight baseline, and the club access on top of it has no price at all, because you cannot buy your way in with cash.
+For a member who would have burned miles on a domestic economy flight anyway, swapping into a Sphere package is a clean upgrade.
+(If you want the full framework, our cents per point guide walks through the math.)

 The caveat: these packages are specific-night, non-refundable, non-transferable.
-If you can't actually be in Vegas on February 13 or August 7 or whenever the show is, the redemption value drops to zero.
+If you can't actually be in Vegas on the show date, the redemption value drops to zero.
 Treat a Sphere bid like a paid concert ticket.
 Bid only if you're committed.

 Strategy: when to bid